wpeventmanager/wp-event-manager/readme.txt

 Fixed : Setup page improved the text description.
 Fixed : Event listing page wrong message is displayed is displayed.
 Fixed : Mobile view message is not displayed for an organizer.
-Fixed :Organizer and venue dashboard page text message is changed.
+Fixed : Organizer and venue dashboard page text message is changed.
 Fixed : Mobile view message is not displayed for a venue.
 Fixed : Past shortcode per page attribute is not working.
 Fixed : Organization add form page name field placeholder text should be proper.